 While Google has stated that the appearance of ads will not automatically deem a page low quality, they have said:

-How to Incorporate E-A-T into your Content Strategy
+How to Incorporate E-E-A-T into your Content Strategy

-While there are currently no hard metrics or ways to quantify E-A-T, the idea is still directional and in the case of three examples above, we can determine methods to improve a site’s overall E-A-T. In understanding what expertise, authority and trustworthiness mean, content strategists can better devise a plan for content that meets those tenets.
+While there are currently no hard metrics or ways to quantify E-E-A-T, the idea is still directional and in the case of the three examples above, we can determine methods to improve a site’s overall E-E-A-T. In understanding what expertise, authority and trustworthiness mean, content strategists can better devise a plan for content that meets those tenets.

-Let’s look to Merriam-Webster for some definitions, ask some important questions of our content and look at recommendations for improving the E-A-T.
+Let’s look to Merriam-Webster for some definitions, ask some important questions about our content and look at recommendations for improving the E-E-A-T.

 Interview Internal SME: Based on the organization, there are subject matter experts with credentials that can provide feedback or information.
 Conducting interviews is a great way to get their expert advice without taking up much of their time.
 Don’t forget to put their qualifications on display.

 Social Questions Sites such as Quora and StackExchange